Written by: Susand Stafford-Pooley

 “The only thing you don’t have control over is that emergency veterinarian call, but I do have a certain amount of pharmaceuticals in my possession, such as Banamine and pain killers,’ said Brunner, adding that something no one wants to think about is a horse that is critically injured when the roads are impassable.
 “What if a horse goes down with a broken leg?
 Do you have a snowmobile to go and pick up the vet?
 Does one of the neighbours have a gun?”

-Inconveniences aside, Brunner says her business did not come to a screeching halt during the severe weather event.
+Inconveniences aside, Brunner says her business did not come to a screeching halt during the severe ice storm.
 “My indoor arena has lots of natural light, so I ran my lessons during the day.
 My horses kept on with their work and the boarders came up and rode.”